outpaddling/DIY-RNA-Seq-DE/README.md

 All of the software required for this analysis can be installed by running 00-install.sh in the Yeast directory.
 Detailed instructions for software installation are in the book.

+## Compatibility

+This analysis has been extensively tested on Alma Linux 8, Debian Linux 12, FreeBSD 14, GhostBSD 14, macOS 12 x86, macOS 15 ARM-M1, NetBSD 10,
+and Xubuntu Linux 24.
+Problems on any other POSIX platform are unlikely.
+If they do occur, please open an issue here.